zblenlighten/power/Data science.md

       - Agent
         - Agent with documents: Retrieval augmented generation (RAG)
           - Retrieval: load/retrieve documents with vector search (e.g. OpenSearch)
+            - Dense Embeddings: Suitable for tasks requiring rich semantic understanding and computational efficiency in a lower-dimensional space.
+More expressive but less interpretable.
+            - Sparse Embeddings: Ideal for tasks where feature interpretability and simple presence-based representations are essential.
+More interpretable but often less computationally efficient and expressive.
           - Retriever Evaluation (e.g. MLflow)
           - Feature store / Feature serving
         - Agent with tables: text-2-sql